CarCareTruth Score

 Yes.
 Sea Foam contains no zinc, phosphorus, or ZDDP compounds, the ingredients known to cause catalytic converter poisoning.
 SDS §3 lists no such compounds, and no documented catalytic converter failures from Sea Foam use appear in the owner community.

-The brand's Amazon listing explicitly states compatibility with gasoline and diesel engines and diesel blends.
+The brand's the product listing explicitly states compatibility with gasoline and diesel engines and diesel blends.
 The formula is compatible with diesel per the product feature bullets.

 The brand recommends adding to fuel every 3,000 miles for maintenance.
 For active system cleaning when symptoms appear, a higher-concentration treatment is the suggested approach.
 For storage, one ounce per gallon stabilizes fuel for up to two years, according to the manufacturer.

 Yes.
-The Amazon listing explicitly lists compatibility with E10 and E85 ethanol blends.
+The product listing explicitly lists compatibility with E10 and E85 ethanol blends.
 Isopropanol in the formula also helps manage fuel-water separation common with ethanol fuels.

 Yes.
 One ounce per quart of motor oil is the brand's recommended rate for crankcase cleaning.
 Add before an oil change, drive briefly to circulate, then change the oil.
 This is a secondary use case documented on the same label.